 That’s how Poisoned Veterans came to be.
 I also started Veterans News Radio (see the accomplishments tab).
 I am a registered lobbyist which allows me access to people in the government.
 I have experience dealing with sensitive matters with the government.
 I know how things work and how to get the job done and frankly, I am honored to be able to work on behalf of other veterans.
 No veteran deserves to be pushed out on the street due to medical issues caused by their time in service.

 Poisoned Veterans is dedicated to helping veterans and families of all military related toxic exposures on all military installations and from any branch of service.

 According to the Agency for Toxic Substances and Disease Registry (ATSDR), there are over 130 toxic military installations in the United States alone.
 Many of these contaminated military installations have been labeled by the EPA as Superfund Sites, which is defined as an uncontrolled or abandoned place where hazardous waste is located, possibly affecting local ecosystems or people.
 Anniston Alabama’s Fort McClellan home of Military Police Training, US Army Chemical School and Women’s Army Corps is a prime example of a Superfund site, where the water supply and the ground were highly contaminated for decades.
 It is believed to be the largest contamination site in US history to date.
 In 2002 CBS 60 Minutes called Anniston one of the most toxic places in our country.

 How You Can Help

 The simplest and easiest way for you to help is to donate.
-If you can’t donate, there are other ways to help such as calling or writing your Congressperson (HR bills) or Senator (S bills) to support HR 2622, The Fort McClellan Health Registry Act and HR 1769 and S 901 The Toxic Exposure Research Act of 2015, or by volunteering at one of our fund-raising events.
+If you can’t donate, there are other ways to help such as calling or writing your Congressperson or Senator to support The Fort McClellan Health Registry Act or by volunteering at one of our fund-raising events.